‘Outlander’ Season 3 Spoilers: What The New Trailer Could Mean For Jamie And Claire

 Outlander Season 3 will air in September on Starz.

-[Featured image by Laura Cavanaugh/Getty Images]
+[Featured Image by Laura Cavanaugh/Getty Images]